appajit/CrowdmixTwitter/README.md

     a.
 App registration URL: https://apps.twitter.com.

-2)  Mainly focused on implementing right architecture and design patterns and performance of the App.
+2)  Main focus on implementing right architecture, design patterns and performance of the App.

 3)  Implemented UI modules using storyboards and auto layouts.